a00908270/masterthesis/thesis.md

 `VinnslStorageController` makes retrieving and uploading files available via the `/storage` endpoint.

-For one there is an HTML form that enables a `Multipart` file upload from a browser, which is handled by the `handleFileUpload()` method.
+For one, there is an HTML form that enables a `Multipart` file upload from a browser, which is handled by the `handleFileUpload()` method.
 Secondly instead of directly uploading a file, a *URL* can be given as parameter via the `handleRestFileUploadFromUrl`.
 The storage service takes care of downloading and storing the file.
 The controller uses the *GridFS* template as an abstraction to the *MongoDB* database.